MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 ~~~
 {: .output}

-By “dividing” the models output by the best model (i.e., `max(models))`, what R is doing is using the best model (which in this case is `drugs + therapy`) as the denominator, which gives you a pretty good sense of how close the competitors are.
+By â€œdividingâ€ the models output by the best model (i.e., `max(models))`, what R is doing is using the best model (which in this case is `drugs + therapy`) as the denominator, which gives you a pretty good sense of how close the competitors are.
 For instance, the model that contains the interaction term is almost as good as the model without the interaction, since the Bayes factor is 0.98.
 In other words, the data do not clearly indicate whether there is or is not an interaction.

 ## REFERENCES